dhrv-sham/docker-kubernetes/Readme.md

       storage:  1Gi
 ```
 ##### environment.yaml
-* need to bind with ontainer where you want to add basically in deployment.yaml
+* Need to bind with container where you want to add basically in deployment.yaml
 ```yaml
 env:
   - name: STORY_FOLDER